Experiencing Interruptions?

 Pat Mire is founder and artistic director of Cinema on the Bayou Film Festival, an international juried film festival in Lafayette, Louisiana.
 Founded in 2006, Cinema on the Bayou was born when Hurricane Katrina resulted in the cancellation of the New Orleans Film Festival in the fall of 2005.
 In the 20 years since, each January, Cinema on the Bayou regularly screens over 150 world, U.S. and Louisiana premieres from around the world, including a large number of French language films.

 Pat Mire grew up in a farming community near Eunice, Louisiana on the Cajun prairie.
-He is an English and French-speaking Cajun committed to correcting stereotypes and misconceptions about his beloved Cajun culture by presenting an insider’s perspective.
+He is an English and French-speaking Cajun committed to correcting stereotypes and misconceptions about his Cajun culture by presenting an insider’s perspective.

 Add Director Biography